antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/08-Device-Management/Device-Management.md

 A common interview question for IT Support Engineers, Service Desk Analysts and Junior Endpoint Administrators is:

-> **"What information would you check first when troubleshooting a managed device in Microsoft Intune?"**
+> **"What information would you review first when troubleshooting a managed device in Microsoft Intune?"**

+A well-structured answer demonstrates both technical knowledge and a logical troubleshooting methodology.

-A good answer would include:
+A good response would include:

-- Confirm the device has checked in recently.
-- Verify the compliance status.
-- Review the enrolled user and ownership type.
+- Verify the **Last check-in** time to confirm that the device is communicating with Microsoft Intune.
+- Review the **Compliance** status to determine whether the device satisfies organisational security requirements.
+- Confirm the **Ownership** and **Enrolment type**, as these determine the management capabilities available.
-- Confirm that the required Configuration Profiles and Compliance Policies have been assigned.
+- Verify that the required **Configuration Profiles** and **Compliance Policies** have been assigned.
-- Check whether any recent remote actions have been performed.
-- Review the hardware and operating system information to ensure the device supports the deployed policies.
+- Review the **Hardware** information to confirm that the device meets any operating system or hardware requirements.

-Demonstrating a structured troubleshooting methodology is often more valuable during an interview than simply listing Microsoft Intune features.
+- Examine the **Device Properties** to validate that the device has been enrolled correctly.

+Rather than immediately changing policies or repeating synchronisation requests, experienced administrators first collect information from the Device Management workspace before deciding upon the appropriate troubleshooting approach.

 ---